 9. Set Up a Programmable Thermostat

-Energy consumption is essential if you want to go green and save money.
+Energy consumption is essential if you want to become environmentally friendly and save money.
 Programmable thermostats help you set up your AC or heat to automatically turn down when you sleep or leave home and up before you arrive.

 10. Clean the Fridge Coil Regularly

-Keeping the fridge coil clean is one of the going green tips that can help you save money because it keeps your appliance running and consume energy efficiently.
+Keeping the fridge coil clean is one of the going green tips that can help you economize because it keeps your appliance running and consume energy efficiently.
 Make sure you clean the back and underside of the fridge as well.

 11. Wash a Full Load of Laundry

-Aside from saving you money from your water consumption and utility bills, washing a full laundry load also saves you energy compared to washing small loads now and then.
+Aside from saving you some cash from your water consumption and utility bills, washing a full laundry load also saves you energy compared to small loads now and then.

 12. Replace Paper Towels with Washable Rags

-Part of green living that helps you save money is to reduce purchasing stuff such as paper towels.
+Part of sustainable living that helps you save some funds is to reduce purchasing stuff like paper towels.
 You can do this by replacing paper towels with washable rags for cleaning purposes.
 Using cloth towels saves you dollars as well as the trees that are used for paper production.

 13. Use Cold Water to Wash Clothes